 - Comprehensive advice is available from a qualified team of advisors at all stages of your studies

 - Graduates have excellent professional perspectives in both the public and private sectors

 - Public administration at the federal and state level, in local governments

 - Management in the private sector, business consulting, human resources

 You can find out more about career entry in the interview series #dreamjob - Starting a career.
 Alumni of the University of Konstanz report on their very personal career entry.

-The study of Politics and Public Administration at the University of Konstanz focuses on exciting, highly topical and varied issues.
+The study of Politics – Public Administration – Management at the University of Konstanz focuses on exciting, highly topical and varied issues.
 At the same time, the study programme offers an international, interdisciplinary education with an emphasis on methodology and practice, thus qualifying students to work professionally in many different areas.